mr4tt/zotbot/README.md

 - [This Is Catfishing on an Industrial Scale](https://www.wired.com/story/catfishing-customer-support-love/) - Hired as customer service reps, these freelancers were instead tasked with luring in the lonely and lovestruck through a network of dating and hookup sites.

 # wikipedia
+- [In-Q-Tel](https://en.wikipedia.org/w/index.php?title=In-Q-Tel&oldid=1242618180) - In-Q-Tel (IQT), formerly Peleus and In-Q-It, is an American not-for-profit venture capital firm based in Arlington, Virginia.
+It invests in companies to keep the Central Intelligence Agency, and other intelligence agencies, equipped with the latest in information technology in support of United States intelligence capability.
+The name "In-Q-Tel" is ...

 - [Camp David](https://en.wikipedia.org/w/index.php?title=Camp_David&oldid=1245221302) - Camp David is a 125-acre (51 ha) country retreat for the president of the United States.
 It is located in the wooded hills of Catoctin Mountain Park, in Frederick County, Maryland, near the towns of Thurmont and Emmitsburg, about 62 miles (100 km) north-northwest of the national capital city of Washington, D.C.
 It is code named Naval Support Facilit...

 - [Clare Francis (science critic)](https://en.wikipedia.org/w/index.php?title=Clare_Francis_(science_critic)&oldid=1136914925) - Clare Francis is a pseudonym used since 2010 by the author (or authors) of hundreds of whistle-blowing emails sent to the editors of scientific journals that call attention to suspected cases of plagiarism and fabricated or duplicated figures.
 Described as a scientific gadfly, the pseudonymous Francis is "a source both legendary and loathed in biome...